-After entering the building, you will go to the card box window and clearly tell the Identification Clerk your name.
-PTC Identification Clerk will verify your identity and issue your medication card.
-The medication card records your name; ID #; digital photo; signature; attendance (date/time); designated counselor and attending Medication Nurse.
+After entering the building, you will go to the kiosk and enter your assigned number.
+There will be administrative action for entering anyone else's number.
 A computerized dosing system will be utilized to confirm your identity (D.O.B. / S.S. #) when presented at the dispensing station.
 You are responsible to cooperate with identification checks to ensure that you receive your proper dosage.

-PTC Identification Clerk will inform you if a "hold" has been placed on your card.
+The kiosk will inform you if a "hold" has been placed on you.
 A "hold" must be satisfied prior to dosing.
 For example, you may be directed to meet with your counselor, the billing department, submit a urine specimen, etc. You are expected to satisfy the request before you can be medicated.
-The Identification Clerk will not release your medication card until given authorization to do so by staff.
+The front desk will not release your hold until given authorization to do so by staff.

 You must have verification of your identification on you at all times.
-Once you are issued your medication card, provide your signature on the corresponding date and proceed to the community area.
+Once you are checked in and your number is on the screen you will wait to be called by the dispensing nurse.
 In an effort to respect your privacy as well as that of all PTC clientele, you are asked to observe postings noted in the medication dispensing area.

 We appreciate your cooperation and patience while waiting to proceed to the dispensing window.
-PTC Medication Nurse will direct you to proceed to the appropriate window.
-Next, present your medication card to the Medication Nurse.
+An announcement will be made to direct you to proceed to the appropriate window.
+Next, you must identify yourself to the Medication Nurse.
 The Medication Nurse will confirm your identity to ensure proper dosing.
 The attending Medication Nurse will also observe you to determine if dosing is appropriate.
 The Medication Nurse will access your information in the automated dispensing system, or manual tickler back-up, to obtain your medication information.
 Once you have satisfied all requirements, the Medication Nurse will authorize your prescribed dosage to be dispensed.